Neo-Designs/AdaptEd/README.md

-Here is a professional and comprehensive README.md file for your AdaptEd project, based on the system analysis and project goals outlined in your documentation.

 🌟 AdaptEd
 AdaptEd is a personalized, adaptive, and supportive mobile learning environment designed specifically for neurodivergent learners, including those with ADHD, Autism, Dyspraxia, and Dyslexia.
 By utilizing AI-driven content restructuring and gamification, AdaptEd aims to bridge the institutional accessibility gap and unlock the untapped potential of every student.